supabase-incident-runbook

 Step 3: RLS Debugging, Edge Functions, and Storage

-Debug silent data filtering from Row Level Security policies, inspect Edge Function execution, and verify storage bucket health.
+Debug silent data filtering from Row Level Security, inspect Edge Function execution, and verify storage.
+The classic RLS tell is an anon query returning fewer rows than the same query under the service role.

--- List all RLS policies on a table
+-- List every RLS policy on the affected table

 SELECT policyname, cmd, permissive,